 After writing about Ebenezer Scrooge’s conversion from isolated miser to compassionate friend in my last post, something occurred to me.
 When it comes to Christmas stories, so much of them revolve around the importance of socialization.
 Scrooge is isolated, friendless, and suspicious of his fellow man.
-But by the end of the book he’s going around saying hello to random people on the street.
+But by the end of A Christmas Carol he’s going around saying "hello" to random people on the street.

 Could it be that the extrovert ideal-parties and music and colors and noise and movement and tons of conversation and laughter and food and basically everything in excess--has infiltrated even Christmas?